leonp/leonp.github.io/_work/static-site-jekyll-netlify-dynamic-features.md

 title: Developing a static library website using Jekyll, Netlify and Zapier
 img: ss-slaughter.jpg
 alt: A screenshot of events from the Suffolk Libraries website
-excerpt: "I migrated the Suffolk Libraries website from a WordPress backend using a theme built on the Foundation framework to a static website built on Jekyll and hosted by Netlify.
+excerpt: "I migrated the Suffolk Libraries website from a WordPress backend using a theme built on the Foundation framework.
+We moved to a static website built on Jekyll and hosted by Netlify.
 The site is faster, more stable and more secure, yet it still handles dynamic features such as events and forms."
 ---

 ## Overview

-I migrated the [Suffolk Libraries website](https://www.suffolklibraries.co.uk) from a WordPress backend using a theme built on the [Foundation framework](http://foundation.zurb.com/) to a static, website built on [Jekyll](https://jekyllrb.com) and hosted by [Netlify](https://www.netlify.com).
+I migrated the [Suffolk Libraries website](https://www.suffolklibraries.co.uk) from a WordPress backend using a theme built on the [Foundation framework](http://foundation.zurb.com/).
+We moved to a static website built on [Jekyll](https://jekyllrb.com) and hosted by [Netlify](https://www.netlify.com).
 The site is [faster](https://tools.pingdom.com/#!/bKE8SD/https://www.suffolklibraries.co.uk/), more stable and more secure, yet it still handles dynamic features such as events and forms.

 ## Benefits (the why)